scambier/tic80-typescript/README.md

 Some tips to ease development:

-- The default [index.ts](https://github.com/scambier/tic80-typescript/blob/master/tocopy/index.ts) has an `init()` function that is called once during the first game loop.
+- .ts files will be compiled in an indeterminate order.
+Take that into account if you need to run initialization code.
 - You can always use [TypeScript's triple-slash directives](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) and [namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html) to manage dependencies order.
-- Don't compress the output file unless necessary.
+- Don't compress the output file unless necessary; it will be harder to locate and fix runtime errors.
-- If you run into any problem, like a black screen or an error message, please double check your `tsc80-config.json` and the generated js code.

 ## Changelog

+### 1.0.0-dev - 2021-08-19

+- Refactoring to make this tool compatible with TIC-80 1.0.x-dev
+- Simplified workflow

 ### 0.4.9 - 2021-07-17